-What does the EPC method measure in physical terms?
+What does the GDV method measure in physical terms?

 Can this emission take place without an electric field?

 Yes, it can, and such an emission is called ‘spontaneous’.
 Measuring a spontaneous emission of electrons in the air is nearly impossible – it can only be done in a vacuum, and the spontaneous emission of photons is measured with the aid of a highly sensitive photomultiplier.
 This emission was measured for the first time by Professor Aleksandr Gurvich in the 1930s, and he proved that the exchange of ultraviolet photons is the method used by biological systems to regulate information.
 Currently, the area called ‘biophotonics’ is researching extremely weak photon emissions from biological objects.
 Much of the research done has shown that photons are emitted by any biological object: plants [Kobayashi, 2003], blood [Voeikov, 2001], water [Voeikov, 2001], human skin [Cohen, Popp, 1998].
 When this happens, the quantity of photons emitted by the human head in a relaxed state and during meditation varies, and these variations are statistically reliable [Van Wijk, et al, 2005]!

 Therefore, it has been categorically proven that all biological objects emit photons, and these photons participate in the processes of physiological regulation, and most importantly in the oxidising (oxidizing in USA) restorative chain reactions.
 In other words, all biological objects, including humans, are glowing both day and night!

 Biological life depends on the use of energy of photons from the sun.
 This energy is then converted into electron energy and as a result, a series of transformations in complex chains of albuminous molecules are converted into our body energy.
 So it can be said that biological life is based on light energy, and organic compounds serve as the working material for the conversion of this energy.
 The basic ingredients for all conversions are water and air [Korotkov et al., 2004].